PrinceOfCzechia/Dogfight/README.md

 If the player is dead, the main menu can be instantly invoked by pressing `RETURN`, otherwise, it is displayed after 10 seconds.

+In the main menu, `RETURN` starts the game with current difficulty and `Q` quits the game.

 Four levels of difficulty can be selected in the main menu.
-These result in different number of enemies spawned.

 Several pieces of useful information are displayed in the bottom right corner of the screen.